-VVOI R Activities 1.
+110. K / COLVILIO 1.
 Participate in Caltrans, CTC, and SACOG meetings, including advance and system transportation planning activities monthly, or as needed 2.
 Participate in Tahoe Transportation District, Tahoe Regional Planning Agency, and South Shore Transportation Management Association meetings monthly, or as needed 3.
 Attend Caltrans District 3 meetings and workshopsas needed 4.
 Participate in California Transportation Commission meetings and workshops monthly or as needed 5.
 Participate in statewide Regional Transportation Planning Agency and serve on subcommittees monthly or as needed 6.
-Coordinate, consult, and collaborate with the Shingle Springs Rancheria Tribal Government about its transportation related issues and concerns 7.
+Coordinate, consult, and collaborate with the Shingle Springs Rancheria Tribal Government about its transportation related issues and concernsas needed 7.
 Attend Placerville City Council and El Dorado County Board of Supervisors meetings as a partner agency for agenda items relevant to EDCTCas needed 8.
-Hold technical workshops for partner jurisdictions 9.
-Participate in the Transportation Management Association meetings and events as needed 10.
-Participate in the SACOG ITS Master Plan to pursue implementation of ITS technologies 4.4 and to identify, maintain, and update a regional ITS architecture Participate in the Caltrans US 50 Integrated Corridor Management Plan PDTas needed Collect and report the Highway Performance Monitoring System (HPMS) dataas needed Review and comment on local jurisdiction transportation and development projectsas needed 14.
-Participate in the SACOG Rural Urban Connections Strategy End Products 1.
-Reports to the Commission on intergovernmental coordination and activities of related local, regional, and state agencies as well as the Shingle Springs Rancheria Tribal Government 2.
-Correspondence and communications to other government agencies and jurisdictions ۷. · as needed
+Hold technical workshops for partner jurisdictionsas needed 9.
+Participate in the Transportation Management Association meetings and eventsas needed 10. and to identify, maintain, and update a regional ITS architectureas needed Participate in the Caltrans US 50 Integrated Corridor Management Plan PDTas needed Collect and report the Highway Performance Monitoring System (HPMS) dataas needed Review and comment on local jurisdiction transportation and development projectsas needed 14.
+Participate in the SACOG Rural Urban Connections Strategyas needed Products 1.
+Reports to the Commission on intergovernmental coordination and activities of related local, regional, and state agencies as well as the Shingle Springs Rancheria Tribal Government as needed 2.
+Correspondence and communications to other government agencies and jurisdictions as needed

-Project Begins: July 1, 2020 Completion: June 30, 2021 Staff Responsible for this Work Element:
+Completion Schedule Project Begins: July 1, 2021 Completion: June 30, 2022

+Staff Responsible for this Work Element: